datacentricdesign/id5415/collections/_drafts/3-3-labxp.md

 ## Task 2.2 Make a Service

-So far, we have to start login on the Raspberry Pi and start the Python script to collect data and control the lightbulb.
+So far, we have to login to the Raspberry Pi and start the Python script to collect data and control the lightbulb.
 To automate this process we need to define a `service` which will automatically start our Python script once the Raspberry Pi is has started.

 To do that, first you need to ssh to the pi.